 - a mechanic who needs to remember how an automobile functions

-In short, the Feynman technique serves as one of the useful self learning techniques for every single person in some shape or form.
+In short, the Feynman technique serves as one of the useful self learning techniques for every single person.

 The process helps you solve any of the three common problems faced during learning:

 - Not able to understand the concept well enough

 You can apply the Feynman technique in 4 steps.
 Not only are these steps simple to understand but also easy to follow.
 This integration works for any field or expertise of study.